Parliamentary Assembly of the Council of Europe: Corruption scandals

+The European Parliament has had criticism over its prodigality and for being too complacent with conflicts of interest.
+Its refusal to become full member of the GRECO like all its member states is also a matter of criticism.
 In 2013, The New York Times reported that "some council members, notably Central Asian states and Russia, have tried to influence the organisation's parliamentary assembly with lavish gifts and trips".
 According to the report, said member states also hire lobbyists to fend off criticism of their human rights records.
-German news magazine Der Spiegel had earlier revealed details about the strategies of Azerbaijan's government to influence the voting behaviour of selected members of the Parliamentary Assembly.